Homer the Great

 "Homer the Great" is the twelfth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 8, 1995.
-In the episode, Homer joins an ancient secret society known as the Stonecutters.
+It originally aired on Fox in the United States on January 8, 1995.
+In the episode, Homer (Dan Castellaneta) joins an ancient secret society known as the Stonecutters.

 The episode was written by John Swartzwelder and directed by Jim Reardon.
-Patrick Stewart guest stars as "Number One", the leader of the Springfield chapter of the Stonecutters.
+Patrick Stewart guest-stars as "Number One", the leader of the Springfield chapter of the Stonecutters.
 It features cultural references to Freemasonry and the films Raiders of the Lost Ark and The Last Emperor.

-The episode has received universal acclaim from fans and television critics and has been called one of the best episodes of the series by Warren Martyn and Adrian Wood in their book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide.
+The episode has received universal acclaim from fans and television critics and has been called one of the best episodes of the series by Gary Russell and Gareth Roberts in their book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide.

 The song "We Do" was nominated for a Primetime Emmy Award for Outstanding Original Music and Lyrics.

 Plot

-After Homer notices that his coworkers Lenny and Carl enjoy special privileges at the Springfield Nuclear Power Plant, he learns they are part of an ancient secret society known as the Stonecutters.
+After Homer notices that his coworkers Lenny and Carl enjoy special privileges at the Springfield Nuclear Power Plant, such as better chairs and better parking, he learns they are part of an ancient secret society known as the Stonecutters.
 To join, one must either be the son of a Stonecutter or save the life of a Stonecutter.
 While extolling the secret society at the dinner table, Homer discovers that his father is a member and is admitted.

-After his initiation, Homer takes great pleasure in the society's secret privileges.
+After his initiation, Homer takes great pleasure in the society's secret privileges, such as better service, better chairs and a secret road that helps to avoid traffic.
+He still does not receive better parking, but is given rollerskates to get to work faster.
 During a celebratory dinner with his fellow Stonecutters, he unwittingly destroys their Hallowed Sacred Parchment.
 He is stripped of his Stonecutter robes and sentenced to walk home naked.
-Before he leaves, the Stonecutters see that Homer has a birthmark in the shape of their emblem, signifying he is the Chosen One who will lead them to greatness.
+Before he leaves, the Stonecutters see that Homer has a birthmark in the shape of their emblem, signifying he is the Chosen One who will lead them to greatness, as prophesied by the Hallowed Sacred Parchment.

 Homer is crowned the new leader of the Stonecutters.
-He soon feels isolated by his power when the other members treat him differently because he is their leader.
+While initially enjoying the power he receives, he soon feels isolated by his power when the other members treat him differently because he is their leader.
 When Homer asks Lisa for advice, she suggests that he have the Stonecutters perform volunteer work for the community.
-The Stonecutters resent being made to help other people and form a new society in a Baskin-Robbins called the Ancient Mystic Society of No Homers.
+The Stonecutters mistake this for going mad with power and form a new society; the Ancient Mystic Society of No Homers.

 Homer becomes despondent about losing his secret club.
 Marge consoles him by telling him he is a member of a very selective club: the Simpson family.
 To initiate Homer, Bart and Lisa paddle his butt.